bernar0507/Eclipse-Ditto-MQTT-iWatch/README.md

 # Eclipse-Ditto-MQTT-iWatch
 This example presents how to configure Ditto to be able update things via MQTT.
-In this example we will create a iWatch (thing) in Ditto, it will be updated via MQTT.
+In this example we will create a iWatch from a WoT TM (Web of Things Thing Model).
+Our Digital Twin it will be updated via MQTT.

 # Requirements
 1. Clone Ditto: ```git clone https://github.com/eclipse-ditto/ditto.git```